harshil1712/cloudflare-pdf-summarizer-workshop/README.md

 npm run deploy
 ```

 Navigate to the deployed application and upload a PDF file.
-You should see the summary of the PDF file in the UI.
+You should see the uploaded PDF file in the UI.
+If you refresh the page, you should see the summary file as file.

 ## Next Steps